eric6923/Smart-Mirror-Using-Raspberry-Pi-4/README.md

 - **View Real-time Information:** Glance at the mirror interface to see real-time time and weather updates.
 - **Personalized Greetings:** Stand in front of the mirror to trigger facial recognition and receive personalized greetings based on the time of day.

-For more information on how to use the Smart Mirror project, refer to the [User Guide](user-guide.md).

 ## Contributing